 I wish I had thought of separating Sephira and Nellie, and giving Nellie a bottle so that I could get more milk.
 Instead, I let Nellie nurse whenever she wanted and as a result, weaning her was a battle.

 I wish I had known just how easy it was going to be to fall in love with the girls.
 They gave me so much joy, even as I struggled to learn how to care for them.

-- I wish I had known that I would lose both of them within a year…breaking my heart totally.
+I wish I had known that I would lose both of them within a year…breaking my heart totally.

 They have a special power like none other to make you fall in love with them, and at the same time, you get the phrase “Stubborn Old Goat”.

 Heather’s homesteading journey started in 2006, with baby steps: first, she got a few raised beds, some chickens, and rabbits.
 Over the years, she amassed a wealth of homesteading knowledge, knowledge that you can find in the articles of this blog.